 1.1 The Heriot-Watt University Student Union (HWUnion) is keen to help its employees achieve a good work-life balance whilst ensuring the needs of students are met.
 The Union will consider new working patterns where more flexible arrangements may be possible without these being detrimental to its business including those related to student needs, HWUnion finances and the cohesiveness of operations.

-This policy provides information on opportunities for flexible working arrangements, requesting a predictable working pattern and how to make a request
+This policy provides information on opportunities for flexible working arrangements, requesting a predictable working pattern and how to make a request.

 1.2 This policy does not form part of your employment contract and we may update it any time.